 In place of the manual stabilizer jacks, an electric stabilizer jack assembly may be optioned.
-For further instructions on the operation of these, refer to the manufacturer's Operator's Manual in the Owner's Information Package.
+For further instructions on the operation of these, refer to the manufacturer operator s manual in the Owner s Information Packet.

 Roof

 This unit is manufactured with a 7mm rubber roof material.
 Optional is a gel-coated fiberglass roof and top wrap.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 On this model, the ladder is an optional feature.
 The ladder will assist you in gaining access to the roof for the sole purpose of routine inspections and maintenance.